vaishnaviviswanathan/csci5828/presentation.md

 </pre></code>

 <p><b>(IV) Inheritance:</b></p>
 <p>Inheritance is a means of avoiding repetition when we have several classes sharing similar behaviors.
 Suppose we have class p.
 We want to create a class c which has all the behaviors of class p and some additional ones.
 Then, p is called the parent class and c is called the child class.
 Inheritance is generally defined by “is a” relationship.
-A Mercedes Class inherits from a Car Class because a Mercedes is a Car. </p>
+A Mercedes Class inherits from a Car Class because a Mercedes is a Car.
+Suppose we have a class Person with name and phone number as attributes.
+We want to create another class Student with name, phone number and Student ID as attributes.
+We can implement this in such a way that Student inherits from Person since name and phone number are shared attributes.
+Then, Student ID can be added.
+Here, Person is the parent class and Student is the child class. </p>

 <p><b>(V) Polymorphism:</b></p>
 <p>Polymorphism implies “many forms”.
 It is a feature by which a single interface can be used for different purposes.
 Essentially, it lets us do the right thing at the right time.
 It is of two types: </p>